 It’s not every day that you get to visit the workshop of a national treasure.
 Suchart Subsin, who died last year at age 77, was a master of the ancient art of Thai shadow puppetry.
-It’s a form of theater, dating back at least to 400 BC, that tells stories with flat figures made of cow or buffalo hide that are shown in silhouette against a backlit white screen.
-The puppeteer manipulates the jointed figures and narrates the play (written in poetry), using a different voice for each character, to the accompaniment of percussion and woodwind instruments.
+It’s a form of theater—dating back at least to 400 BC—that tells stories with flat figures made of cow or buffalo hide that are shown in silhouette against a backlit white screen.
+The puppeteer manipulates the jointed figures and narrates the play (written in poetry), using a different voice for each character and accompanied by percussion and woodwind instruments.

 Suchart Subsin started making Thai shadow puppets in the 1950s when he was a kid, and by the age of 14 he was supporting his poor family as a professional puppet maker and performer.
 By the mid-1980s, he was so well known that he was invited to perform for the King of Thailand, who praised him for keeping an important part of traditional Thai culture alive.
 Those words inspired Suchart to turn his home, in the southern city of Nakhon Si Thammarat, into a museum where people could learn about shadow puppets and watch them being made.

 Since his death, Suchart’s family has kept the workshop going.
 The day we went sightseeing in Nakhon Si Thammarat, it was our first stop.
-It’s a small, unassuming place—a cluster of traditional wooden houses down a side street—that displays Suchart’s collection of old shadow puppets from Thailand and other countries, as well as his collection of puppetry paraphernalia, including oil lamps, old instruments, and flat portfolio-type woven baskets used for transporting the puppets.
+It’s a small, unassuming place, a cluster of traditional wooden houses down a side street.
+The buildings display Suchart’s collection of old shadow puppets from Thailand and other countries, as well as his collection of puppetry paraphernalia, such as oil lamps, old instruments, and flat, portfolio-like woven baskets used for transporting the puppets.

 (You can see Suchart Subsin performing part of a shadow puppet play in 2009.
 As with many traditional arts, the pace is slow and requires some patience.)